SKevo18/python-youtube-video-downloader/README.md

 So, I was bored and made a bulk YouTube video downloaded that fetches YouTube video data from https://subscriptions.gir.st/

+Huge thanks to guys that made https://subscriptions.gir.st/, this project wouldn't be possible without their JSON API to obtain the videos.
+Very cool YouTube website client by the way, check it out!

 1. First, paste YouTube video URLs/codes in `video_urls.txt` (separated by newlines)
 2. Then run __main__.py.
 All videos will be downloaded in the "saved_videos" directory (you might need to create it).